 Do you ever feel tired of your natural curls or coils and want a different look?
 Do you want your curls to stretch out and relax a little?
 Recently, one of our clients reached out and asked for my thoughts on texturing hair.
 Texturizing your hair is like lightly perming your hair and might be appealing when transitioning from a short natural style to longer hair.
 This is because longer curly or coily natural hair may seem daunting to manage.
 Before you take the plunge, you might want to consider the nine points I've shared below.
 Hopefully this will help you decide what is best for you long term.

-- Texturizing can help you ease the coil in your hair thus making it easier to manage.
+Texturizing can help you ease the coil in your hair thus making it easier to manage.
 Check out Are You Reading Your Product Labels? to learn more about ingredients you might find in a texturizer.

-- If you have new growth, you need to be very careful when combing so that you don't break the weaker texturized hair as the comb makes its way through the new growth close to the scalp, to the texturized hair.
+If you have new growth, you need to be very careful when combing so that you don't break the weaker texturized hair as the comb makes its way through the new growth close to the scalp, to the texturized hair.
 If b'y this point of the article you're thinking that it's not worth putting so much at risk.
 Check out: "My Coily Hair Is Ridiculously Easy To Manage."